These Dulce de Leche Bars win as the most delicious dessert I’ve made all month!

 The pictures don’t do justice on how delicious these Dulce de Leche Bars are.

-I hope you liked today’s recipe for my Dulce de Leche Bars.
+I hope you liked today’s recipe.

 Dulce de Leche Bars (with Macadamias, White and Dark Chocolate Chips)